Khajjiar

 Khajjiar is a hill station near the town of Chamba in Chamba district of Himachal Pradesh, India.
 Located approximately 24 km from Dalhousie, it lies on a small plateau about 2,000 meters (6,500 feet) above sea level in the foothills of the Dhauladhar ranges in the Western Himalayas.
 It is also part of the Kalatop Khajjiar Sanctuary.

 Khajjiar can be reached from Dalhousie, the nearest major town.
 The area features a combination of three ecosystems: lake, pasture, and forest.

 Mini Switzerland

 On 7 July 1992, Swiss envoy Willy P. Blazer, Vice-Counselor and Head of the Chancery of Switzerland in India brought Khajjiar onto the world tourism map by calling it 'Mini Switzerland'.
 He also erected a sign featuring a yellow Swiss hiking footpath symbol, showing Khajjiar's distance from the Swiss capital, Bern: "6194 km.
 Khajjiar is one of 160 locations worldwide that bear a topographical resemblance to Switzerland.
-The envoy also took a stone from Khajjiar, which will form part of a stone collage around the Swiss Parliament to remind visitors that Khajjiar is the 'Mini Switzerland of India'.
+The envoy also took a stone from Khajjiar, which forms part of a stone collage around the Swiss Parliament building to remind visitors that Khajjiar is the 'Mini Switzerland of India'.